-As much as I love Carnival, I can’t stand the parade in NY.
-Once you experience Trini carnival, you realize the big difference.
-There are probably some good events going on, but the news is always showing some kind of violence during the West Indian American Day Parade on Labor Day Weekend.
-Even though I don’t go to the parade, I is ah fêter (in my best Benjai voice).
+Once you experience carnival, you realize the differences between the different host cities and countries.
+Even though I don’t go to the Labor Day Parade in Brooklyn, I is ah fêter (in my best Benjai voice).
 Here are all the fetes I found myself in Labor Day Weekend

 In celebration of my cousin’s birthday, I went to the 760 Rooftop to see a performance by NBC’s The Voice winner Tessanne Chin.
 We caught a glimpse of the Jamaican songstress along with Shaggy, Kes, Wayne Marshall and other performers, but I left around 3 and nobody came to the stage.
 No loss for me, I got in free.

 The afternoon was spent at The Original Cooler Fete with Marcus Crew, not too far from the Flatbush Junction.
 Two floors, nice venue, but talk about hot!
 I honestly enjoyed every minute of it though.
 One minus was the fact that it was a cooler fete, but NO COOLERS ALLOWED (what?).
 There was also no ice permitted *side eye*.
 Luckily, I went with smart women and we ended up loading the ice in out chasers and funneled the drinks in.
 Problem solved.

 I celebrated J’ourvet at the well known Powder Fete around the corner from Soca Village on Ralph.
 This was my first j’ourvet in NY and I had ah time!
 A combo of paint, powder, good friends, good vibes and performances by Soca artists Talpree and Skinny Bonton made it exceptionally fun.